box/box-python-sdk-gen/docs/comments.md

 - comment_id `str`
   - The ID of the comment.
   - Used as `comment_id` in path `path` of the API call
+- headers `DeleteCommentByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the comment has been deleted.

 ## Create comment